PLTW Launch (PreK-5)

-In this module, students learn about the forces involved in flight as well as Newton’s Laws of Motion.
+In this module, students learn about the forces involved in flight.
 They design, build, and test an experimental model glider to find out how air and other forces affect its flight.
 Students discover aeronautics alongside Angelina, Mylo, and Suzi and are inspired by the characters’ desire to use their skills to help those in need.
 Students apply the design process to the problem of delivering aid to an area where supplies must be airlifted in and dropped to the ground from an aircraft.

 Students explore the properties of mechanisms and how they change energy by transferring direction, speed, type of movement, and force.
 Students discover a variety of ways potential energy can be stored and released as kinetic energy.
 They explain the relationship between the speed of an object and the energy of that object, as well as predict the transfer of energy as a result of a collision between two objects.
 The design problem is introduced by Angelina, Mylo, and Suzi watching amusement park bumper cars collide.
 As students solve the problem for this module, they apply their knowledge and skills to develop a vehicle restraint system.

 Robotics and Automation

 Students explore the ways robots are used in today’s world and their impact on society and the environment.
 Students learn about a variety of robotic components as they build and test mobile robots that may be controlled remotely.
 Angelina, Mylo, and Suzi are tasked with designing a mobile robot that can remove hazardous materials from a disaster site.
 Students are then challenged to design, model, and test a mobile robot that solves this design problem.